top of page

 Real-World Example of CTEM in Action

-A mid-sized e-commerce company used a CTEM tool to double check its domain after a routine security audit.
+A mid-sized e-commerce company used a CTEM tool to double-check its domain after a routine security audit.
 The tool discovered several forgotten subdomains linked to old marketing campaigns.
 These subdomains ran outdated content management systems with known vulnerabilities.

 The company prioritized patching these systems and shutting down unused subdomains.
 They also found exposed cloud storage buckets with weak access controls.
 Fixing these issues reduced their attack surface significantly and prevented potential data leaks.